eunille/hack-and-learn/readme.md

 # 🔐 Cybersecurity Labs & Projects Portfolio

 Welcome to my **Cybersecurity Journey Repository**.
-This repo contains hands-on labs, projects, and documentation of my learning path in **penetration testing, SOC analysis, and ethical hacking**.
+This repo contains hands-on labs, projects, and documentation of my learning path in **penetration testing, SOC analysis, practice and ethical hacking**.

 I am building this portfolio to showcase my skills and growth as I prepare for internships and cybersecurity roles.